-Early Childhood Education Support Evaluation Details FY 20-21
+Early Childhood Education Support Evaluation Details FY 21/22

 Process Measures Outcome Measures Data Sources / Analysis Methods Findings/Conclusions Data is collected on enrollment, ratings and progress on site Quality Improvement Plans.
 Reports are completed for First 5 CA as per requirements.
-By 2021, the majority of licensed sites in Tuolumne County will be engaged with QRIS at some level.
-By 2021, the majority of Head Start, Early Head Start and CSPP sites will achieve a QRIS ratio of Tion 4 or shown IMPACT enrollment.
+By 2022, the majority of licensed sites in Tuolumne County will be engaged with QRIS at some level.
+By 2022, the majority of Head Start, Early Head Start and CSPP sites will achieve a QRIS rating of Tier 4 or above.
+IMPACT enrollment.
 QRIS ratings.
 This year, the desired outcome was met.
-At the end of 20/21, the percentage of licensed/exempt sites serving 0-5 that were engaged with QRIS was at 52%, a majority.
-Every Head Start, Early Head Start, and CSPP site participated in QCC.
-7 at Step 4 and 1 at Step 3. requirements.
-QRIS rating of Tier 4 or above.
-By 2021, the majority of educators in private child care homes or centers who have participated in quality improvement efforts under the QRIS umbrella for at least two years will report sustained practice of at least 2 quality areas improvements.
-The QRIS consortium will continue ongoing efforts to access new resources.
+At the end of 21/22, the percentage of licensed/exempt sites serving 0-5 that were engaged with QRIS was at 52%, a majority.
+31/37 (83%) 19/23 Licensed Family Childcare providers are engaged in QCC.
+(82%) 6/6 Licensed childcare centers are participating.
+(100%) By 2022, the majority of educators in private child care homes or centers who have participated in quality improvement efforts under the QRIS umbrella for at least two years will report sustained practice of at least 2 quality areas improvements.
+The QRIS consortium will continue ongoing efforts to access new resources, including State of CA QRIS Block Grants.
 Participant surveys.
 Tracking of new QRIS resources.
-At the end of 20/21, providers had not been surveyed.
-We will collect this data in 21/22.
-First 5 Tuolumne has received IMPACT, QCC, PDG-R and Workforce Pathways grants.
-The Tuolumne County Superintendent of Schools have received CA California State Preschool Program (CSPP) Block Grant.
+Every Head Start, Early Head Start, and CSPP site participated.
+8 of the 9 rated sites achieved a QRIS rating of Tier 4.
+(89%) First 5 Tuolumne and the Tuolumne Co.
+Superintendent of Schools have received CSPP Block Grant, QCC, PDG-R, Workforce Pathways, and IMPACT grants.